Financial Aid Planning

 College should be about learning and growing, not worrying about how to pay for it.
 Here are answers to the money questions we hear most.
 If you think of something else, contact us at email@example.com.

 You’ve actually got a lot of options, but the first step is knowing how much you’ll need.
 Think about direct costs like admission fees, tuition and books, plus indirect costs such as childcare.
 Next, look at the resources available to you: your own savings, gifts or loans from family, scholarships and your current job.
 If you need more funds, consider applying for financial aid or a loan.

 Financial aid is money set aside by the federal government, state and some colleges and universities to help people pay for a college education.
 It might be a grant, a work-study program or a loan.
 It’s free to apply for federal aid; go to www.fafsa.gov.

 Yes.
 The first difference is obvious: federal programs are funded at the federal level; state programs are funded through the state.

-Eligibility for federal financial aid programs such as the Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Student Loan and Perkins loan is determined by federal guidelines.
+Eligibility for federal financial aid programs such as the Pell Grant and Federal Supplemental Educational Opportunity Grant (FSEOG) is determined by federal guidelines.
 Eligibility for state programs is determined by requirements of the state in which the program is awarded.
 All programs have initial eligibility requirements based largely on need.